vikashshaarma007/cryptzox/README.md

      5. IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code).

   ```
-    * to build the project for production
+   ## To build the project for production
      ```sh
     Go to start.spring.io.
     Choose Maven, set Group and Artifact names.